gebbber/responsify-express/README.md

 * ### `InternalError500()`
 * ### `ServiceUnavailable503()`
 ***
-## API Details - Adding Functions to the '`response`' Object:
+## API Details - Adding Functions to the `response` Object:

-When '`responsify`' is used as Express middleware, it imports and adds the entire set of functions to the '`response`' object:
+When `responsify` is used as Express middleware, it  adds the entire set of functions to the `response` object:
 ```javascript
 const { responsify } = require('responsify-express');